Big turnout as early in-person voting starts in Georgia

 Problems with the electronic pollbooks — along with high turnout, the consolidation of polling places and shortages of poll workers — bedeviled Georgia’s primary in June.
 The dysfunction renewed questions about Georgia’s ability to conduct fair elections, two years after the state drew heavy scrutiny during a closely watched gubernatorial election that also saw long waits and other problems.

 While voters must vote at their assigned polling place on Election Day, they can vote at any voting site in their county during early voting.
 Some people lined up before dawn Monday to be among the first to vote.
-Turnout also may have also been boosted because Monday is a federal holiday, so more people are off work.
+Turnout also may have also been boosted because Monday is a federal holiday, so some people were off work.

 Natalie Rawlings, 49, had prepared to vote absentee but didn’t trust the postal service, so she turned in the blank absentee ballot to poll workers before voting in person Monday.

 She went first to a library in Atlanta, but there was no parking and a long line, so she went to State Farm Arena, where the line didn’t move for 45 minutes.
-A handful of people left after someone announced that there was a “known software issue” they were hoping to work through.
+A handful of people left after someone announced that there was a “known software issue.”
 But most stayed.
-In the end, it took her about an hour and a half to vote.
+In the end, it took her about 90 minutes to vote.

 “I’m outside.
 It’s a nice day.
 They’re giving water away.
 There are worse things.
 And everybody is appropriately socially distanced,” Rawlings said.